-If you’re planning a trip this spring, you may be wondering how your immune system will react to allergens at your destination.
+If you’re planning a trip, you may be wondering how your immune system will react to allergens at your destination.
 How can you anticipate and prepare for allergy season when you’re on vacation in an unfamiliar city?
 What makes a city better or worse for people with allergies?

 Allergens are everywhere, of course – no place is without them.
 For the most part, your allergens should not keep you from traveling to different parts of the world.
 But as you’re making travel plans, you might want to consider some factors that can make a city more allergy-friendly, especially if you’re unaccustomed to the area.